stat545ubc-2024/assignment-b4-Jasper-Zhao/AssignmentB-4.md

 #' - For words begin with a vowel sound, the first letter of the word is moved to the end.
 #' - Add the suffix "eh" directly to the end of the rearranged word.
 #'
-#' @param words A character vector of words to be converted to modified Pig Latin.
+#' @param words An alphabetical-characters-only vector of words to be converted to modified Pig Latin.
 #'
 #' @return A character vector of words converted into the modified Pig Latin.
 #'